raulorteg/cellular-automata101/README.md

 ## Usage
 * Install requirements `pip install -r requirements.txt`

-for main.py:
+for sandbox.py:
-* Run main program `python main.py`
+* Run sandbox program `python sandbox.py`
 * Select cells to initialize as alive, when finished then press `enter/return key`
-* To stop the execution of the program press `esc key`
+* To stop the execution of the program closs the window.
+Else the program will stop if no cells are alive.

 for generations.py:
 * Run main program `python generations.py --size=200 --spawn_freq=10`